SvenRosvall/AutoLdrSpotDetector/README.md

 For all solutions above the Arduino must wait for the A/D converter to complete and produce a stable value.
 Does analogRead() do this or do we have to wait in code?

+### Collaborating modules
+To get a wider consensus on the ambient light level several modules could send messages to each other.
+This would allow for a bigger pool of LDRs when deciding if a light level change is local or wide.